retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 * **12on** - Turn on Pin 12.
 * **12off** - Turn off Pin 12.

-*Besides these Cad graphics, other Matrix display were added: (skull/alien/tv/heart/wrong/right/creep/house/smile/neutral/sad).
+> *Besides these Cad graphics, other Matrix display were added: (skull/alien/tv/heart/wrong/right/creep/house/smile/neutral/sad).

 # Powershell HandyCommandLine setup

-This small piece of script was designed to test the connection without Arduino IDE.
+`PS-HandyCommandLine-ed01.ps1` is independent of **`Cad2Arduino`** global workflow; however, it is somehow embedded in the AutoLISP code.
+This Powershell script was designed to test the connection without Arduino IDE.
 Powershell can be instructed through CMD and Batch script making it suitable to be run "behind the curtain".
 Also, Powershell has serial port communication libraries and it is a Windows native program (which is perfect to run **`Cad2Arduino`** in computers with no need of installing Arduino IDE).

-Before testing `PS-HandyCommandLine-ed01.ps1` open the file in Powershell ISE (right click - edit) and modify the second line PortName (subtitute "COM7" with your current port name).
-Also make sure the BaudRate is set to "9600".
+Before testing `PS-HandyCommandLine-ed01.ps1` open the file in Powershell ISE (right click - edit) and modify the second line **PortName** (subtitute "COM7" with your current port name).
+Also make sure the **BaudRate** is set to "9600".

 ```powershell
 $port = New-Object System.IO.Ports.SerialPort